 Walla Walla Community College is a member of the WALNET consortium.
 Membership fees maintain a web-based catalog and resource sharing service between member libraries.
 All employees and enrolled students are eligible for a WALNET library card.
-Community patrons, over the age of 16, whose residence is within the taxing districts of the Walla Walla Public Library (WWPL) or the Walla Walla County Rural Library District (WWCRLD)are also eligible.
+Community patrons may be eligible for a WALNET card through the Walla Walla County Rural Library District (WWCRLD).
 Non-residents will be referred to their local public library for full services or, if none exist, to the closest public library that provides a fee-based, non-resident card.

 In the library, patrons should feel comfortable to study, work in small groups, use the computers and media equipment, and consult with librarians in an atmosphere of mutual respect and courtesy toward others.
 The library strives to provide a variety of study environments, ranging from quiet areas to conversation areas to group study rooms.
 Loud voices, cell phone ringers, or any disturbance that prevents others from studying are prohibited.